BRENNS/React-Tailwincss/README.md

 # Conclusion

 Congrats!
-Now you know the basics of Tailwind.
+You know now the basics of Tailwind.